-in the United States and Canada.
-Both HLC and ATS are recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (USDE).
+Learning Commission (HLC), the Association of Biblical Higher Education (ABHE), and the Commission on Accrediting of the Association of Theological Schools (ATS) in the United States and Canada.
+HLC, ABHE, and ATS are recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (USDE).

 In December 1961, Midwestern was granted associate membership with ATS.
 Full membership and accreditation were received on June 9, 1964.
 This accreditation is periodically reviewed and has been successfully maintained.
 ATS approved of Midwestern's Doctor of Ministry degree program in January 1972.
 ATS granted preliminary accreditation to the Master of Church Music degree in June 1991.
 In May 2000, ATS granted approval for Midwestern to begin offering the Doctor of Educational Ministry degree program.
 In June 2008, ATS approved the PhD program.
 Approval for the Master of Theological Studies and Comprehensive Distance Education was granted in August 2013.
 In May 2015, the Master of Church Music degree was changed to the Master of Arts in Worship Ministries.
-In addition, the Board of Commissioners has approved an exception to ATS Standard A.3.1.3 and B.3.1.3 residency requirements allowing Midwestern to offer the MDiv, MA in Christian Education, MA in Biblical Counseling, and MA in Worship Ministries completely online.
+In addition, the Board of Commissioners has approved an exception to ATS Standard A.3.1.3 and B.3.1.3 residency requirements allowing Midwestern to offer the Masters Degrees completely online.